Six Figure Moms

-If you are looking for a delicious and easy cake recipe, I have the perfect one for you to make.
+If you are looking for a delicious and strawberry cake recipe, I have the perfect one for you to make!

-This is a family recipe that my good friend Kim shared with me.
+This is a family recipe that my good friend Kim shared with me years ago.
 Her husband’s mom and his grandmother have made this cake for years.
-I recently had a slice (or two) at Kim’s daughter’s 9th birthday party.
-(I have shared with you guys before that Kim and I have been friends for about 15 years or so.
-Our kids have grown up together.)

 What I love about family events at Kim’s house is that her mother-in-law generally brings something food related when Kim hosts a cookout or birthday party.
 I have begged for many of their family recipes like the Indiana Chowder and Apple Upside Down Pie that I’ve shared with you before.